 NOTE: The following questions are not specific to this release of Server Administrator.

-Why does ESXi 4.x (4.0 U3) and ESXi 5.x host rebooting functionality fail from Server Administrator?
+1. Why does ESXi 5.x host rebooting functionality fail from Server Administrator?

 This issue is due to VMware stand-alone license (SAL) key.
-For more information, see the knowledge base article at kb.ymware.com/kb/kb1026060.
+For more information, see the knowledge base article at kb.vmware.com/kb/kb1026060.